NetSPI/SpoofSpotter/README.txt

 To Do List:
 	Randomize NBNS Requests
-		-Make it harder for attackers to detect this script Respond with dummy smb hashes
+		-Make it harder for attackers to detect this script Detection of Responder versus MSF
-		-Make it a pain for the attacker
-	Detection of Responder versus MSF
 		-Make it easier to identify the tool that's spoofing